Metal Clay Qualifications, Training, Classes, Courses and Workshops

 One thing to bear in mind is that very few teachers delivering metal clay training have had any formal teacher training.
 This doesn't mean they're bad teachers though.

 When someone passes the Art Clay Certification or Diploma, they're authorised to train Art Clay qualification classes but you should be aware that there is no specific teacher training in the Art Clay Certification/Diploma.
-There will be a teaching module in the UK/EU Art Clay Diploma curriculum in the future but there is no indication yet of when that will be available.
+There are plans to include a teaching module in the UK/EU Art Clay Diploma curriculum in the future but there is no indication yet of when that will be available.
 At the moment, someone simply has to prove they can make jewelry items to a consistent standard, NOT that they can then pass that knowledge on to others.

 Look carefully at the way the teacher has worded their qualifications.
 Attending a course isn't the same as passing a course.
 Studying to certification or diploma level isn't the same as passing the course either.
 If in doubt, ask to see their certificate(s) or qualification.

 You might want to ask the teacher what formal teacher training they've had before booking a course with them.
 Remember though that they may still be an excellent teacher without formal qualifications.
 Likewise, someone who has teaching qualifications may not be a good teacher!